Fairy Tail: Fairy Tail | Strongest Team (Natsu Dragneel | Lucy Heartfilia | Erza Scarlet) | Sirius Team | Founders

 - Twice Shy: Both Alzack and Bisca Cannot Spit It Out until Bisca finally pops the question over the Time Skip.

-Voiced by: Yoshimitsu Shimoyama (JP), Austin Tindle (EN)
+Voiced by: Yoshimitsu Shimoyama (Japanese), Austin Tindle (English)

 An immigrant from the West who specializes in gun magic, which fires magic bullets from his guns.
 He has mutual feelings for Bisca, who he marries over the Time Skip.

-- Action Dad: He becomes one after giving birth to Asuka after the Time Skip.
+- Action Dad: He becomes one after for his daughter Asuka after the Time Skip.

 - Amazon Chaser: Not said outright, but he is in love with a badass woman who shoots magic guns.